Bounding the number of graph refinements for Brill-Noether existence: Introduction

-The main aim of this note is to use known results from algebraic geometry to establish the following upper bound on $k$, which significantly improves a previous bound on $k$ obtained in \cite{MR4397104} with combinatorial methods.
+Our main result is to use known results from algebraic geometry to establish the following upper bound on $k$, which significantly improves a previous bound obtained in \cite{MR4397104} with combinatorial methods.
 See Section~\ref{subsec:comparison} for a comparison. \begin{theorem} Let $G$ be any graph of genus $g$.
 Let $d$ and $r$ be non-negative integers so that $\rho:=(r+1)(d-r)-g\cdot r\geq0$.
 Then there always exists a divisor $D\in \mathrm{Div}^d(G^{(k)})$ with $r_{G^{(k)}}(D)\geq r$ for some \end{theorem}

+The upper bound in Theorem~\ref{main} is equal to the degree of the Brill--Noether locus with respect to the theta divisor on a general algebraic curve.
+The core of the argument is that subdividing the graph enough to ensure that this enumerative problem has a rational solution guarantees the existence of the desired divisor.